symnixhq/portal/docs/faq.md

 Our pricing model is open and transparent.
 You pay the price you see without hidden costs.

+## Which operating systems do you support?

+We currently support Ubuntu 22.04 and 24.04, Debian 11 and 12 and Rocky Linux 9.
+Other operating systems may also work, but are not currently being tested.

 ## Where can I deploy my services?

 You can deploy your services anywhere as long as you have access to the server and the server is reachable from the internet.
 It doesn't matter if it's a VM in the cloud or even your own server at home.